Graduate Program in Philosophy Handbook

 Supplemental funding is also usually available to support summer language study, other specialized coursework, or conference attendance.
 In particular, there are two standing sources for conference travel:

 1. Grad School Conference Travel Grant: Students traveling to present at a conference can apply once a year for travel money to the Grad School, with the approval of the DGS, which is contingent on the student’s special committee chair’s approval.
 Abstract of paper and proof of invitation are required for the application.
-The maximum amount awarded is $700 as of 2023.
+The maximum amount awarded is $700 as of 2024.
 You will find information about applying for this funding, as well as other funding opportunities, here: https://gradschool.cornell.edu/financial-support/travel-funding-opportunities/

 Additional summer funding may be available depending on the availability of Departmental and Graduate School funds.
 In distributing extra funds, the department seeks to promote equity and to facilitate completion of the PhD within the six and one-half year program.
 Priority will be given to those who have had relatively more TAship support (as compared with non-teaching support) than others.
 A candidate’s academic record, such as probation and incompletes, will also be considered.
 At the end of the spring term, the DGS will advertise the availability of such funding, if any.
 Applicants for this summer support should advise the DGS of special factors (such as financial need) which may then be taken into account.
 The DGS, in consultation with the rest of the faculty, makes the final assignments of funds.
+Students should use the online form (linked in section above) and same process as is done for academic year department travel funding reimbursement requests.

 The Norman Malcolm Fellowship is an endowed fellowship that resides at and is managed by the Sage School and provides for a graduate student exchange between the philosophy departments at Cornell and King's College London.
 The fellowship is normally awarded to one graduate student each academic year, with Cornell and King's awarding the fellowship in alternating years.
 For Cornell students, the fellowship provides for one semester of time at King’s, including a living stipend (the same amount as received by Cornell graduate students in residence at Ithaca for the semester), health insurance, and a semester’s tuition at King’s.
 This fellowship counts as an external fellowship, and thus does not use up any of the recipient’s promised support from the Sage School.
 All graduate students are eligible to apply; but a recipient who would be in the fourth year or beyond during the fellowship year must have passed the A Exam before starting the term at King’s.